Josefinekihlstrom/LauraDay/TESTING.md

 - Fill in the name field and not the body field and click on the 'Add Comment' button, the user is prompted to fill in the empty field.

 ### Delete Comment page
+- Make sure the page displays the body of the comment that is about to be deleted.
+- Click on the 'Cancel' button to see that it links to the 'Blog Posts' page.
+- Click on the 'Delete Comment' button to delete the comment and see that it links to the 'Blog Posts' page.
+The deleted comment is no longer on the 'Post Details' page.
+- *(When not logged in or logged in as a regular user)* Type in ``/blog/delete_comment/<comment id here>`` and the user is redirected to a 404 error page.

 ### Shopping bag page